 - Aging.
-Due to natural aging and normal wear and tear on the esophagus and a greater risk of certain conditions, such as stroke or Parkinson's disease, older adults are at higher risk of swallowing difficulties.
-But, dysphagia isn't considered a normal sign of aging.
+Due to natural aging and normal wear and tear on the esophagus as well as a greater risk of certain conditions, such as stroke or Parkinson's disease, older adults are at higher risk of swallowing difficulties.
+But dysphagia isn't considered a normal sign of aging.

 - Certain health conditions.
-People with certain neurological or nervous system disorders are more likely to experience difficulty swallowing.
+People with certain neurological or nervous system disorders are more likely to have difficulty swallowing.

 Difficulty swallowing can lead to:

 - Malnutrition, weight loss and dehydration.
-Dysphagia can make it difficult to take in adequate nourishment and fluids.
+Dysphagia can make it difficult to take in enough nourishment and fluids.

 - Aspiration pneumonia.
-Food or liquid entering your airway when you try to swallow can cause aspiration pneumonia, because the food can introduce bacteria to the lungs.
+Food or liquid entering the airway during attempts to swallow can cause aspiration pneumonia as a result of the food introducing bacteria into the lungs.

 - Choking.
-When food gets stuck in the throat, choking can occur.
-If food completely blocks the airway, and no one intervenes with a successful Heimlich maneuver, death can occur.
+Food stuck in the throat can cause choking.
+If food completely blocks the airway and no one intervenes with a successful Heimlich maneuver, death can occur.

 Although swallowing difficulties can't be prevented, you can reduce your risk of occasional difficulty swallowing by eating slowly and chewing your food well.
 However, if you have signs or symptoms of dysphagia, see your health care provider.